bernie-skipole/indi/docs/source/usage/functions.rst

 if you have another set of drivers connecting to the MQTT server, possibly from a different location, then they should use a different mqtt id.

+The function driverstomqtt has a further argument 'subscribe_list' which is a list of remote client mqtt_id's to connect to -if not given (as in the case above), then this function subscribes to all mqtt id's - which is reasonable if only one client is connected to this broker.

-The above script uses the blocking function driverstomqtt to run the drivers, and publishes/receives INDI data via MQTT.
+The above script runs the drivers, and publishes/receives INDI data via MQTT.
 At the central site where the redis and web servers are, you could simply call the indiredis.runclient function, with the config file specifying the MQTT parameters.

 Alternatively you could run a script such as::